At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 “Yes,” I said.
 “Something has been wrong for two years.”

-Stuart stepped closer, trying to lower the temperature of the moment with his body.
+Stuart moved closer, trying to lower the temperature of the moment with his body.

 “Let’s go somewhere private.”

-I stepped back before he could touch my arm.
+I stepped back before he could touch me.

 “No.”

-Enough people had gone quiet by then that I didn’t need to raise my voice.
+Enough people had gone quiet by then that I did not have to raise my voice.

 “I went to the cemetery yesterday,” I said.
 “A little boy told me my daughters were in his class.”

-A ripple passed through the people nearest us.
+A ripple moved through the people nearest us.

 Stuart’s jaw tightened.